linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 #### User Experience Program

-User Experience Program collects your hardware, application and system information and help us better understand the user needs and thus improve user experiences.
-To have a better operating system, you are recommended to join the User Experience Program.
-And you are free to join and exit the program anytime.
+When you open User Experience Program, you authorize us to collect and use information about your device, system and applications, which helps to improve the features most frequently used by users and to solve problems encountered during the operation of the syestem, so as to better meet the needs of users and improve user experience.

+In order to make better use of the system, users are recommended to start a user experience program, which can be joined or withdrawn at any time.

 1. On the homepage of Control Center, click ![general](../common/general.svg).

-2. Switch on **User Experience Program**, and read the privacy policy.
+2. Switch on **User Experience Program**, and read the User Experience Program License Agreement.

 3. If you agree, check **Agree and Join User Experience Program**, and **Confirm**.